• Skip to main content

 TECO Line Streetcar System.

-Walking west and north along the river walk from the Convention Center is also interesting.
+Walking west and north along the river walk from the Convention Center is also an interesting option.

 Lafayette Street Bridge (Kennedy.)

 The second bridge you will pass under walking from the Convention Center north on the River Walk dates from 1913.
-Originally taking the name of General Lafayette, it is now Kennedy Bridge after the 35th president.
+Originally named after General Lafayette, it is now known as Kennedy Bridge, after the 35th president.

 The Florida Museum of Photographic Arts.